 Why I didn’t like the Olympus Pen E-PL7

 Pic credit: London Beauty Queen

-There is a really simple reason that I didn’t get along with the Olympus Pen E-PL7.
-I’m just not a great photographer.
-I’m not technically proficient; nor am I particularly skilled at taking photographs with proper cameras.
-I do fine on my phone – I think my Instagram feed is nice, and most of those pics were taken on my iPhone 7 – but, when it comes to cameras, I get very flustered at all of the many options.
+There is a really simple reason that I didn’t get along with the Olympus Pen E-PL7: I’m just not a great photographer.
+I’m not technically proficient, nor am I particularly skilled at taking photographs with proper cameras.
+I do fine on my phone – I post a lot to Instagram, and I think I do all right – but, when it comes to cameras, I get very flustered at all of the many options.

 The Olympus Pen E-PL7 looks like a camera for simpletons – when, in fact, it’s a pretty advanced piece of tech that’s basically been dumbed down to look like it would be the perfect option for a teenage Instagram queen who just wants to point and shoot.

 Well, it’s mostly me but also…

 There are a few more particular niggles with the Olympus Pen that would aggravate even the more proficient photographer.
 For one thing, the screen flips down, rather than up.
 It’s good for taking selfies while holding the camera with your hand (you avoid ceiling eyes, for one thing) but, when it comes to vlogging, it’s an absolute pain in the tits.

 You can’t see the screen while you have a tripod attached.
 Sure, you can buy an extender gizmo on Amazon or eBay if you really want to – instead, I used to set my mirror up behind my camera so that I could see the screen that way.
 I thought it was pretty stupid.